Mixin Schemas

 • defining a schema manually

-In Management Dashboard, you can extend the data model for the following entities: cart, category, company, coupon, customer, customer address, order, price list, product, quote, return and custom entity.
+In Management Dashboard, you can extend the data model for the following entities: cart, category, company, coupon, customer, customer address, order, price list, product, quote, return, site and custom entity.

 Defining a schema manually